A priori estimates for the free-boundary Euler equations with surface tension in three dimensions: Closing the estimates

-and note that $p_a \geq p_{a_m} > 1$, so that the conjugate exponent $q_a$, $p_a^{-1} + q_a^{-1} = 1$, is well-defined and also greater than one.
-Therefore, we may apply Young's inequality with epsilon to the right hand-side of (\ref{interpolation_lower_order_1}) to find
+Set $ p_a = \fractext{ 6 }{a (0.5-\de_m) } $, and note that $p_a \geq p_{a_m} > 1$, so that the conjugate exponent $q_a$ is well-defined and also greater than $1$.
+Therefore, we may apply Young's inequality with epsilon to the right hand-side of \eqref{interpolation_lower_order_1} to find